-The written proposal should not be excessively long.
-As a rough guide, it is recommended that the proposal have 2-4 typewritten pages of background material, 4-6 pages detailing the actual proposal and approximately one page of references.
-The ACS guide for authors should be consulted for abbreviations, standard footnotes and reference format, etc.
+The written proposal should be no more than 10 pages double-spaced.
+You should follow the format described here, unless your division has specific guidelines that are different.
+Consult your research advisor for guidance on this.
+As a rough guide, it is recommended that the proposal have 2-4 typewritten pages of background material, 4-6 pages detailing the actual proposal and approximately one page of references, which do not count towards the page limit.
+The ACS Style guide for authors should be consulted for abbreviations, standard footnotes and reference format, etc.